-Jason Bedard returns for his sixth season with the Saint Michael's men's golf team in 2016-17, but his second as head coach.
+Jason Bedard returns for his seventh season with the Saint Michael's men's golf team in 2017-18, but his third as head coach.

-In his four seasons as an assistant coach, Bedard helped Saint Michael's to a top-10 finish at the Northeast-10 Conference Championship each year, including a tie for sixth in 2011, his debut season, and two finishes among the top 30 at the NEIGA Championship.
+In his four seasons as an assistant coach, Bedard helped Saint Michael's to a top-10 finish at the NE-10 Championship each year, including a tie for sixth in 2011, his debut season, and two finishes among the top 30 at the NEIGA Championship.

 Bedard has run the Hook a Kid on Golf Program for children ages 8 to 14 through Colchester Parks and Recreation since 2014 in addition to serving as an assistant coach for the Burlington High School varsity baseball and boys' ice hockey and Essex High School varsity baseball programs.